LTM: Scalable and Black-box Similarity-based Test Suite Minimization based on Language Models

 \subsubsection{Generating Test Method Embeddings}

 ~ A test method embedding is a numerical vector representation of a test method that captures semantic and contextual information from the source code.
-CodeBERT pre-trained code representations based on a large corpus called CodeSearchNet~\cite{husain2019codesearchnet}, which contains both natural language (e.g., code comments) and source code across six programming languages.
-Its follow-up models (GraphCodeBERT and UniXcoder) leveraged data flow information during pre-training, which captures relationships between variables in the input code fragments and ASTs of the source code, respectively, to enhance the code representation.
-CodeBERT employed a multi-layer bidirectional Transformer~\cite{vaswani2017attention} as model architecture to help the model capture contextual and positional information for each token from the entire input sequence.
-GraphCodeBERT extended such architecture using a graph-guided masked attention function to help the model encode graph-based data flow information.
-UniXcoder, on the other hand, is based on a multi-layer Transformer with a prefix denoting the pre-training mode of the model.
-The model architecture for the encoder-only mode, which is employed by \ourapproach, allows the model to learn, for each token, the contextual information from the entire input sequence.
+It is based on how and on what data a model was pre-trained, as follows. \begin{itemize} \item CodeBERT pre-trained code representations are based on a large corpus called CodeSearchNet~\cite{husain2019codesearchnet}, which contains both natural language (e.g., code comments) and source code across six programming languages.
+Its follow-up models (GraphCodeBERT and UniXcoder) leveraged data flow information during pre-training, which captures relationships between variables in the input code fragments and ASTs of the source code, respectively, to enhance the code representation. \item StarEncoder was pre-trained on a large dataset encompassing 86 programming languages collected from The Stack~\cite{kocetkov2022stack}, which is specifically crawled from GitHub repositories for pre-training code LLMs. \item CodeLlama was pre-trained on a massive dataset ($500 Billion$ tokens) containing both source code and natural language.
+CodeLlama has multiple variations and model sizes, depending on the type of training data and parameter size.
+In this paper, considering the importance of scalability, we used the smallest version of CodeLlama (i.e., CodeLlama-7b), which has seven billion parameters.